 How Does LendingTree Get Paid?

-For first-time homebuyers or those looking for a mortgage with a low down payment requirement, Chase is a top lender, offering multiple government-backed options and specialty programs.
-It also offers added benefits, like an on-time close guarantee.
+Chase is a top lender for first-time homebuyers and those looking for a mortgage with a low down payment requirement.
+It offers multiple government-backed options and specialty programs, as well as added benefits like an on-time close guarantee.

 See how we reached our verdict below.